- Provide and promote high quality professional learning relevant to Vermont school leaders

 - By policy, this committee shall have eleven members, elected by the school membership at the annual meeting.
-The committee will be facilitated by the Vermont Principals’ Association’s Development Coordinator.
+The committee will be facilitated by the Vermont Principals’ Association’s Assistant Executive Director.
 The membership of the committee shall represent the state of Vermont geographically, by grade configuration (elementary, middle and high school) and by gender.
 Members serve a three-year term, beginning at the September committee meeting, and have the option to renew for a second three-year term.
 In cases of vacancies, the VPA’s Executive Council will appoint a representative to complete the year (ending at the August meeting).

 - The PL&S Committee will meet a minimum of five times during the school year, at least two of which will be in person.
 At either the May or August PL&S Committee meeting, the committee will elect a chairperson, or co-chairs.
 The chair(s) will work with the committee members and the Assistant Executive Director to develop a meeting schedule for the following year.

 - Provide Professional Learning opportunities that support “excellence through equity” for all students, including but not limited to the current ongoing offerings.

 - Utilizing the 2020 version of the annual survey of VT school leaders about their needs and interests, develop additional professional learning offerings

 - Produce the VPA 2021 Leadership Academy

 - Chair: Larry Fliegelman

-- 2019-2020 Members: Frank Barnes, Larry Fliegelman, Jennefer Paquette, Erica Pearson, Jackie Ramsay-Tolman, John Tague, Elijah Hawkes, Betsy Knox, Dena St. Amour, Deb Rodolfy.
+- 2019-2020 Members: Frank Barnes, Larry Fliegelman, Jennefer Paquette, Erica Pearson, Jackie Ramsay-Tolman, John Tague, Elijah Hawkes, Betsy Knox, Deb Rodolfy.

 - VPA Reps: Mike McRaith & Jay Nichols